rawtess/dat110-project2-mom-startcode/README.md

 mvn clean javafx:run
 ```

+It is also possible to run the above maven build from within an IDE:

+- Eclipse: Right-click on project and then `Run As -> Maven build ...` and set `clean javafx:run` in the goals field.
+Then press `Run`

 #### Task D.2 Running the Chat application

 Start by testing the system by running the broker and two clients on the same machine.
 The broker will run on the TCP/IP port specified in the class BrokerServer.java and you start the broker server by running the main-method in this class.
 Try creating topics and then publish some messages.